 The SR-11 Extension Project is currently in the preliminary engineering and environmental studies phase.
 The Project Team is in the process of gathering key information in early survey and field investigations to determine potential alignment options.
 The objective of the environmental study is to determine the most appropriate location for the roadway while identifying and assessing potential impacts so that they can be avoided, minimized, and mitigated.
 The study examines potential impacts to the environment, historic buildings, natural resources, businesses, and communities that would be caused by each road alignment under consideration.

 The environmental process includes two-way communication with the public, stakeholders, and resource agencies.
 Touchpoints include the project website, Community Advisory Committee meetings, Kitchen Table Meetings, a project public kickoff meeting and a public hearing.

-The preliminary engineering and environmental studies phase will last through the end of 2022.
+The preliminary engineering and environmental studies phase will last through early of 2023.
 The second phase of the project involves the final design and right-of-way acquisition.
 Once an alignment has been identified, the Project Team proceeds with phase 2 efforts.
 Final design and right-of-way acquisition is a 2-year process.
 The project is schedule to go to letting in July of 2025 with construction to begin in the fall of that year.
 Construction will be completed in 2027.